 Advocate Pansy Tlakula was appointed as the Information Regulator in 2016.
 The Information Regulator is an independent body established by the Act and is responsible to monitor and enforce compliance with the provisions of the POPI Act.

 The Information Regulator can take action against South African businesses that don't take reasonable steps to protect personal information.

-There's a global movement to protect data so this Act is not unique to South Africa.
+There's a global movement to protect data and this Act is not unique to South Africa.
 The POPI Act is similar to the General Data Protection Regulation (GDPR) which came into force in Europe on 25 May 2018.
 Australia introduced the Notifiable Data Breaches (NDB) laws in February 2018.

 But what about unintentional loss of data?
 This can happen if your laptop or cell phone is stolen.

 In such a case you, as the healthcare professional or staff member, will be held responsible, whether the loss was intentional or not!
 As the responsible party, healthcare professionals need to ensure that personal information is protected.